What do the IgE reactivity levels, classes, and ranges mean?

 Intensity ranges are the cut-offs that define the classes.
 These are specific to the instrument measuring your IgE concentration in the lab.
 You can learn more about the different ranges your results fall into on the printable PDF for your doctor, but more information is also below.

 Our test is comparable to the RAST (Radio-Allergo-Sorbent Test), which is a standard IgE blood test performed by healthcare providers.
 The slight differences between our test and the standard RAST test are the ranges and units of measure.
 Labs use different methodologies for processing based on sample type, so it’s not uncommon for the ranges or units of measure to differ.
-As part of our CLIA-certified and CAP-accredited partner lab’s strict validation process, a comparison between dried blood spot to traditional venipuncture is performed to ensure a high correlation between the two.
+As part of the CLIA-certified and CAP-accredited lab’s strict validation process, a comparison between dried blood spot to traditional venipuncture is performed to ensure a high correlation between the two.

 Below is a table that can help you interpret your results in comparison to the RAST test: